NYPL/ami-preservation/docs/pages/ami-specifications.md

 | Resolution              | Minimum 400 true DPI, without interpolation                                                                                                                                                         |
 | Surfaces                | All enclosures: front, back, top, bottom, left side, right side                                                                                                                                     |
 | Notes                   | Images with text/content should be oriented correctly.
 If a surface lacks content, it may be skipped.
 If the media object has extensive labeling, media and enclosure may be photographed together. |

+<a name="json-deliverables"></a>

+## JSON Metadata Deliverables

+NYPL metadata deliverables must adhere to the customized fields and controlled vocabulary defined in NYPL’s [ami-metadata](https://github.com/NYPL/ami-metadata) JSON Schema repository.

+- **Per-file packaging**
+  Each audio, video, or film media file must have exactly one JSON sidecar.
+Images do **not** require JSON metadata.

+- **Schema validation**
+  JSON must validate against the appropriate schema.
+Any validation errors (including BOM/encoding issues) will prompt a full redelivery of the Bagged asset.

+- **Naming**
+  Use the same filename “root” as the media file, with a `.json` extension only.
+  - ✅ `division_PrimaryID_v01_pm.json`
+  - ❌ `division_PrimaryID_v01_pm.mov.json`

+- **Encoding**
+  JSON files must be encoded as UTF-8 **without** a Byte Order Mark (BOM).
+Including a BOM often breaks downstream validation; please ensure your editor or export tool does not insert one.

+- **Where to find samples & instructions**
+  See the `samples/` [folder](https://github.com/NYPL/ami-metadata/tree/main/versions/2.0/sample) in the schema repo for sample JSON, plus README-based validation steps.